License Defense

 What Happens in an Ethics Complaint

 3. Investigation.
-Investigators may interview witnesses, subpoena records, and obtain documents from third parties (banks, hospitals, schools, courts).
-Many boards have broad subpoena power and can compel discovery without a court order.
+Investigators may interview witnesses, subpoena records, and obtain documents from third parties.
+Many boards have broad subpoena power without a court order.

 4. Probable cause / charging decision.
-A committee, panel, or hearing officer decides whether formal charges are warranted.
-In some states, the board can also impose interim suspension if it believes the public is at risk.
+A panel decides whether formal charges are warranted.
+Boards can also impose interim suspension if the public is at risk.

 6. Sanction and review.
-If the panel finds violations, it recommends a sanction.
 Sanctions range from private admonition to license revocation.
-Many states allow appeal to a higher court or state supreme court.
+Many states allow appeal.